-It has been just over a month since the introduction of the domestic VAT reverse charge for building and construction services.
+It has been just over four months since the introduction of the domestic VAT reverse charge for building and construction services.

 This major change for the construction industry moved the responsibility to the customer who receives a construction service.
 Customers are therefore now responsible for accounting for and paying the supplier’s output VAT.

 If you, like many others, are struggling to understand the impact of this on your business and the changes needed in terms of VAT returns, invoicing and general administration, then Whitley Stimpson are here to help.